-- There are students like Will Kim from Fremont, California, who launched a nonprofit that gives loans to students from low-income schools who want to start their own business.
+7 There are students like Will Kim from Fremont, California, who launched a nonprofit that gives loans to students from low-income schools who want to start their own business.
 Think about that.
 So he's giving loans to other students.
 He set up a not-for-profit.
 He's raising the money doing what he loves-through dodgeball tournaments and capture-the-flag games.
 But he's creative.
 He took initiative.
-And now he's helping other young people be able to afford the schooling that they need.... - The point is you don't have to wait to make a difference.
+And now he's helping other young people be able to afford the schooling that they need....

+8 The point is you don't have to wait to make a difference.
 Your first obligation is to do well in school.
 Your first obligation is to make sure that you're preparing yourself for college and career.
 But you can also start making your mark right now.
 A lot of times young people may have better ideas than us old people do anyway.
-We just need those ideas out in the open, in and out of the classroom.... - 9 When I meet young people like yourselves, when I sit and talk to [a student at this school], I have no doubt that America's best days are still ahead of us, because I know the potential that lies in each of you.
+We just need those ideas out in the open, in and out of the classroom....

+9 When I meet young people like yourselves, when I sit and talk to [a student at this school], I have no doubt that America's best days are still ahead of us, because I know the potential that lies in each of you.
 Soon enough, you will be the ones leading our businesses and leading our government.
 You will be the one who are making sure that the next generation gets what they need to succeed.
 You will be the ones that are charting the course of our unwritten history.
 And all that starts right now-starts this year....

-Which of these statements is not supported by the remarks made in President Obama's speech?

-2 A B C D 3 A B C D

-Number Correct

-- Work hard in school and try out new possibilities. - While in school, acquire a variety of skills and interests. - C Figure out different ways to become energetic leaders. - D Explore a wide range of ideas and career options. - 2 What evidence from the speech best shows how students can prepare themselves for the future? - Students need to act responsibly during their time in school. - Students should focus on courses that will help them earn good grades. - C Students should realize that they will not excel at everything that they try. - D Students need to try new possibilities to discover what excites them.
+Answer Form 1 A B C D nich of these statements is not supported by the narks made in President Obama's speech?
+2 A B C D Number 3 A B C D Correct Α Work hard in school and try out new possibilities. В While in school, acquire a variety of skills and interests S. С Figure out different ways to become energetic leaders 5.
+D Explore a wide range of ideas and career options.
+Wh Explore a wide range of ideas and career options. nat evidence from the speech best shows how students of future? can prepare themselves for Wh nat evidence from the speech best shows how students c Wh the nat evidence from the speech best shows how students o e future? chool.
+Wh the A nat evidence from the speech best shows how students of future?
+Students need to act responsibly during their time in s school. earn good grades.